GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 - <b>Background</b>: Similar to the read iops tests, we want to verify that write IOPS on disks work at the rate we expect for both random writes and throughput.

+### Test suite: suspendresume

+#### TestSuspend

+Tests that an image can suspend and be resumed without rebooting.

+### Test suite: windowscontainers

+Test Windows containers functionality.

+#### TestDockerIsInstalled TestDockerAvailable

+Test that docker is installed and available as a powershell module.

+#### TestBaseContainerImagesPresent TestBaseContainerImagesRun

+Test that base container images from "mcr.microsoft.com/windows/servercore" are configured and runnable.

+#### TestCanBuildNewContainerFromDockerfile

+Test that container building is functional.

+#### TestRunAndKillBackgroundContainer

+Test that containers can be run in the background, commands can be exec'd in them, and they can be killed and cleaned up.

+#### TestContainerCanMountStorageVolume

+Test that containers can mount local storage volumes and read and write to them.

+### Test suite: winrm

+Tests for windows remote management.

+#### TestWinrmConnection TestWaitForWinrmConnection

+Test that a VM can remotely autheticate and run powershell commands on other once trusted as a winrm client.